-This section should explain the academic, clinical, economic, societal or other impact that the proposed research is expected to produce.
+This section should explain the scientific, clinical, economic, societal or other impact that the proposed research is expected to produce.
 It should identify the likely beneficiaries of the research and the nature of the benefit, and define any measures that are in place to realise such benefit.
 This should not be a reiteration of the added value of the study to the research field (see above) and focus should not be placed on dissemination of results through scientific publications or conference presentations.

 This section should be no more than 150 words long.